Euroduplex: History

-The Euroduplex has entered commercial operation by the French national railway company on 11 December 2011.
+The Euroduplex entered commercial operation by SNCF on 11 December 2011.

-In parallel with the development of high-speed lines internationally, Alstom SA won a tender for the supply of equipment for high-speed TGV Morocco, the first high-speed train on the African continent.
+In parallel with the development of high-speed lines internationally, Alstom SA won a tender for the supply of equipment for a high-speed TGV for Morocco, the first high-speed train on the African continent.

 Operators

 SNCF

 In June 2007, in addition to 25 extra TGV Dasye sets (+ 3 others 2008), the SNCF has placed a large order for 55 Alstom tricurrent high-speed trains, TGV 2N2.

 These 55 trains can be divided into: